maxastyler/polar-bites/docs/index.rst

 Welcome to polar-bites' documentation!
 =======================================

-polar-bites is a library of utilities for working with `Link polars <https://github.com/pola-rs/polars>`_
+polar-bites is a library of utilities for working with `polars <https://github.com/pola-rs/polars>`_

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
    :caption: Contents:

+   install
+   example

 Indices and tables